Skip to content

 Context Module Reference

-The central nervous system for intelligent agents, managing memory, knowledge graphs, and context retrieval.
+The central nervous system for intelligent agents, managing memory, knowledge graphs, context graphs, decision tracking, and advanced context retrieval with KG algorithms and vector store integration.

 🎯 System Overview

-The Context Module provides agents with a persistent, searchable, and structured memory system.
-It is built on a Synchronous Architecture 2.0, ensuring predictable state management and compatibility with modern vector stores and graph databases.
+The Context Module provides agents with a persistent, searchable, and structured memory system with advanced decision tracking capabilities and context graphs for sophisticated knowledge representation, ensuring predictable state management and compatibility with modern vector stores and graph databases.

 Key Capabilities